 Our bones are renewed constantly.
-When old bone is dissolved, new bone is being made by cells called osteoblasts.
+When an old bone is dissolves, a new bone is being made by cells called osteoblasts.

 During Botox, since the masseter muscles are reduced, new bones cannot be formed effectively in the jaw.
 Despite its short term positive results, it has been discovered that Botox reduces bone density.

 This becomes even worse if the Botox treatment is continued.
 If reduction in bone density is severe, it could result in loose teeth or loss of teeth which makes your dental condition worse than it was before.
-The damage caused by Botox was believed to be temporary at first but it has now been confirmed it is permanent.
+The damage caused by Botox was believed to be temporary at first, but it has now been confirmed that it’s permanent.